Admissions Open

 Course Duration4 Years (8 Semesters)

-Minimum Marks Required50–55% aggregate in qualifying examination (varies by university)
+Minimum Marks Required50–55% aggregate (varies by university)

-Admission ProcessMerit-based or through entrance exams
+Admission ProcessMerit-based or entrance exam

 Course TypeFull-time

-Average Fee (per year)₹60,000 – ₹1,20,000 (varies by institution)
+Average Fee (Per Year)₹60,000 – ₹1,20,000 (varies by institution)

 Core SubjectsAgronomy, Horticulture, Soil Science, Agricultural Economics, Plant Breeding, Entomology, Plant Pathology

-Training ComponentsFieldwork, Laboratory Practicals, RAWE, Internships
+Training ComponentsFieldwork, Lab Practicals, RAWE, Internships

 Career OptionsAgricultural Officer, Agronomist, Farm Manager, Soil Scientist, Horticulturist, Agri-Entrepreneur